 - Interstitial pulmonary disease

-- Nausea, vomiting, anorexia, abdominal pain, flatulence, diarrhea, headache, confusion, and flushing, rash
+- Nausea, vomiting, anorexia, abdominal pain, flatulence, diarrhea, headache, confusion, flushing, and rash

 - Red-orange discoloration of body fluids